-In conjunction with the sale of certain assets of the merchant banking business, the Company agreed to sublease office space to GCP Capital for a period of three to five years beginning in April 2011.
+In conjunction with the sale of certain assets of the merchant banking business, the Company agreed to sublease office space to GCP Capital beginning in April 2011.
+This sublease is expected to terminate in December 2013.
 The Company also subleases airplane and office space to a firm owned by the Chairman of the Company.
-The Company recognized rent reimbursements of \$0.4 million for both the three month periods ended March 31, 2013 and 2012, respectively, as a reduction of occupancy and equipment rental on the condensed consolidated statements of income.
+The Company recognized rent reimbursements of \$0.4 million and \$1.2 million for each of the three and nine month periods ended September 30, 2013 and 2012, respectively, which are included as a reduction of occupancy and equipment rental on the condensed consolidated statements of income.